Semiclassical Limit of Measurement-Induced Transition in Many-Body Chaos in Integrable and Nonintegrable Oscillator Chains

-Here we have only studied the critical properties of the stochastic ST approaching from the chaotic phase, i.e. in terms of $\lambda_\mr{L}$ and $v_B$.
-To study the critical properties in the synchronized phase, as in the prior works on CMLs \cite{Baroni2001}, it will be useful to consider two trajectories which initially differ at extensive number of sites and look into the corresponding cOTOC or the trajectory difference.
-This might give better understanding of the critical properties of the ST in the integrable and non-integrable chains.
-Based on the extracted exponents in the chaotic phase, the STs appears to be different from the known universality classes of such STs, namely multiplicative noise or directed percolation classes \cite{Baroni2001}.
-In future, it will be worthwhile to study the MIPT in the quantum measurement model of the oscillator chains itself, maybe starting with higher order quantum corrections, e.g. using a truncated Wigner approximation \cite{Polkovnikov2010}.
+The use of stochastic Langevin dynamics might suggest the absence of entanglement in the semicalssical limit.
+However, this naive inference is not correct.
+The semicalssical limit of entanglement needs to be taken carefully \cite{Angelo2005,Matzkin2011,Mussardo2022}, where one first obtains an SK path integral for entanglement entropy, e.g., second R\'{e}nyi entropy \cite{Haldar2020}, in the quantum model and then takes the semiclassical limit.
+This results in effective dynamical equations for entanglement \cite{Banerjee2023} different from Eq.\eqref{eq:Dynamics_Gen}.
+The latter only describes the effective dynamics of positions and momenta, as typically done in semiclassical approximations \cite{Polkovnikov2010}, and is useful for capturing OTOC \eqref{eq:Decorr_p} in the semiclassical limit.
+However, the the connection between the growth of OTOC and entanglement has been shown in various situations \cite{Hosur2016,Fan2017,Touil2020}.
+Hence the ST transition in OTOC suggests an entanglement transition in the semiclassical limit.

+The study of the MIPT in the fully quantum limit of our model will be an interesting future direction since systems of interacting oscillators under continuous measurements mimic many realistic open quantum systems.
+MIPTs have already been shown to exist for continuous weak measurements within more tractable quantum dynamics, like for quantum circuits \cite{Szyniszewski2019,Szyniszewski2020}, and noninteracting fermionic systems \cite{Alberton2021}.
+Moreover, there are several works \cite{Tang2020,Fuji2020,Goto2020} on the Bose-Hubbard model that show MIPT in the presence of measurements.
+The oscillator model in our work can be easily mapped to an interacting boson model.
+Thus, quite generally, MIPT as a function of measurement strength is expected to occur in our models even in the fully quantum limit.

 We acknowledge useful suggestions and comments by Sriram Ramaswamy and Sitabhra Sinha, and discussions with Subhro Bhattacharjee, Sthitadhi Roy, and Sriram Ganeshan.
-SB acknowledges support from SERB (ECR/2018/001742), DST, India and QuST, DST, India.
+S.B. acknowledges support from SERB (Grant No CRG/2022/001062), DST, India and QuST, DST, India.

 \makeSM{1} \ifdefined\makeSM